Solar rotation: Sidereal rotation

 At the equator, the solar rotation period is 24.47 days.
-This is called the sidereal rotation period, and should not be confused with the synodic rotation period of 26.24 days, which is the time for a fixed feature on the Sun to rotate to the same apparent position as viewed from Earth.
+This is called the sidereal rotation period, and should not be confused with the synodic rotation period of 26.24 days, which is the time for a fixed feature on the Sun to rotate to the same apparent position as viewed from Earth (the Earth's orbital rotation is in the same direction as the Sun's rotation).
 The synodic period is longer because the Sun must rotate for a sidereal period plus an extra amount due to the orbital motion of Earth around the Sun.
 Note that astrophysical literature does not typically use the equatorial rotation period, but instead often uses the definition of a Carrington rotation: a synodic rotation period of 27.2753 days or a sidereal period of 25.38 days.
 This chosen period roughly corresponds to the prograde rotation at a latitude of 26° north or south, which is consistent with the typical latitude of sunspots and corresponding periodic solar activity.
 When the Sun is viewed from the "north" (above Earth's north pole), solar rotation is counterclockwise (eastward).
-To a person standing on the North Pole, sunspots would appear to move from left to right across the Sun's face.
+To a person standing on Earth's North Pole at the time of equinox, sunspots would appear to move from left to right across the Sun's face.

-The Sun's rotation is counterclockwise as viewed looking down from an imaginary point above the Sun's North Pole.
-When viewed from an imaginary point above the Earth's North Pole, sunspots are seen to move from left to right across the Sun's face.
-In Stonyhurst heliographic coordinates, the left side of the Sun's face is called East, and the right side of the Sun's face is call West.
+In Stonyhurst heliographic coordinates, the left side of the Sun's face is called East, and the right side of the Sun's face is called West.
 Therefore, sunspots are said to move across the Sun's face from east to west.

 Bartels' Rotation Number

 Bartels' Rotation Number is a serial count that numbers the apparent rotations of the Sun as viewed from Earth, and is used to track certain recurring or shifting patterns of solar activity.
 For this purpose, each rotation has a length of exactly 27 days, close to the synodic Carrington rotation rate.
-Julius Bartels arbitrarily assigned rotation one day one to 8 February 1832.
+Julius Bartels arbitrarily assigned rotation day one to 8 February 1832.
 The serial number serves as a kind of calendar to mark the recurrence periods of solar and geophysical parameters.